Cyber-Sam33/natter/README.md

 What is Natter?

 Natter is a chat application that encourages users to make new connections.
-The word originates from Britain and simply means to chat.
+The word originates from the UK and simply means to chat.
 Chat about what?
 Well, anything you like, you’re just having a natter.

-The features implemented in Natter promote positive mental health and our user-friendly and welcoming concept is particularly aimed at those who may suffer from social anxiety or experince social isolation; we want people to feel safe and comfortable making new connections using Natter which is why we chose to implement these features.
+The features implemented in Natter promote positive mental health and our user-friendly and welcoming concept is particularly aimed at those who may suffer from social anxiety or experience social isolation; we want people to feel safe and comfortable making new connections using Natter which is why we chose to implement these features.

 As it says on our Landing Page: “Good mental health starts with a good natter!"
 Simply enter your name, click and you’re ready to natter.